aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_generate.rst

                GMP::Instance::Solve( myGMP2 );

-    By using the *name* argument we can create two different GMP's:
+    By using the *name* argument we can create two different GMP's from the same symbolic mathematical program:

     .. code-block:: aimms